korchasa/awesome-chatgpt/README.md

 - [interstellard/chatgpt-advanced](https://github.com/interstellard/chatgpt-advanced) (★6488 TypeScript) - WebChatGPT is a browser extension that enhances ChatGPT prompts with web results.
 - [josStorer/chatGPTBox](https://github.com/josStorer/chatGPTBox) (★10416 JavaScript) - ChatGPTBox is a browser extension that provides deep integration of ChatGPT into your browser, for free.
 - [kodu-ai/claude-coder](https://github.com/kodu-ai/claude-coder) (★1747 TypeScript) - Claude Coder is an AI-powered coding agent integrated into VSCode that assists users in turning their ideas into functional software applications.
-- [liady/ChatGPT-pdf](https://github.com/liady/ChatGPT-pdf) (★0 JavaScript) - ChatGPT Export and Share is a Chrome extension for downloading ChatGPT history to PNG, PDF, or a shareable link.
 - [nicepkg/aide](https://github.com/nicepkg/aide) (★2518 TypeScript) - Aide is a Visual Studio Code extension that streamlines code transformations and enhancements using AI.
 - [openai-translator/openai-translator](https://github.com/openai-translator/openai-translator) (★24262 TypeScript) - OpenAI Translator is a browser extension and cross-platform desktop application for translating and summarizing text across 55 languages using ChatGPT API.
 - [pionxzh/chatgpt-exporter](https://github.com/pionxzh/chatgpt-exporter) (★1479 TypeScript) - ChatGPT Exporter is a tool that enables the export of your ChatGPT conversation history.